EinsteinFrizz/blog/_posts/2021-11-24-metaverse.markdown

 Facebook refers to this metaverse as ***the*** Metaverse, while I refer to it as ***their*** Metaverse.
 This is for two key reasons:

-1. I refuse to believe companies like Google, Amazon, and potentially Apple will co-operate to produce one unified metaverse, rather than creating their own versions to capitalise off of – see all the streaming services with exclusive content that have sprung up in the past few years.
+1. I refuse to believe that companies like Google, Amazon, and potentially Apple will co-operate to produce one unified metaverse, rather than creating their own versions to capitalise off of – see all the streaming services with exclusive content that have sprung up in the past few years.

 1. If giant corporations with monopolies or oligopolies are in charge of these metaverses, will they really serve the interests of the common person?
 Or will they continue the pattern of commodifying user data as people become increasingly reliant on these technologies to keep up with society?